Abiral Ghimire: Title run

-Ghimire was scheduled to face Kyung Jae Cho at HEAT 44 on March 2, 2019.
+Ghimire faced Kyung Jae Cho at HEAT 44 on March 2, 2019.
 He won the fight by a second-round knockout.

-Ghimire was scheduled to face Franco Gutierrez at HEAT 45 on July 28, 2019.
+Ghimire faced Franco Gutierrez at HEAT 45 on July 28, 2019.
 He won the fight by a second-round knockout.

-Ghimire was scheduled to fight Akihi Aoya at S.BATTLE on November 3, 2019.
+Ghimire faced Akihi Aoya at S.BATTLE on November 3, 2019.
 He won the fight by a first-round technical knockout.

 Title reign

 His three-fight winning streak earned Ghimire the chance to fight Ichiyo Morimoto at HEAT 46 on January 19, 2020, for the HEAT Middleweight title.
-HE won the title by a first-round knockout, landing a right hook at the 2:20 minute mark.

-Ghimire was scheduled to make his first title defense eight months later, against Tatsuya at HEAT 47 on September 13, 2020.
+He won the title by a first-round knockout, landing a right hook at the 2:20 minute mark.
+Ghimire made his first title defense eight months later, against Tatsuya at HEAT 47 on September 13, 2020.
 He successfully defended the title by a first-round knockout, stopping his opponent with a left knee midway through the round.